sudharsanbaskaran09-eng/aws-solutions-architect-projects/project-09-CI-CD-Pipeline/README.md

 # CI/CD Pipeline using AWS CodePipeline (S3 Deployment)

-This project demonstrates how to build a simple CI/CD pipeline on AWS using CodePipeline.
+This project demonstrates how to build a simpl atic website without any manual steps.

-ver code is pushed to GitHub, it is automatically deployed to an S3 static website without any manual steps.

 1. Code is pushed to GitHub